puppetlabs/puppet-docs/source/pe/2.6/trouble_common_problems.markdown

 If you are installing the console and the puppet master on separate servers and tried to install the console first, the installer may fail.

+### Are you upgrading from Open Source Puppet?
+PE 2.6.0 introduced a bug that could cause upgrade installations to fail if FOSS Puppet had previously been installed.
+The issue has been fixed in PE 2.6.1.
+Please be sure you are using the latest PE packages.

 ### How Do I Recover From a Failed Install?

 First, fix any configuration problem that may have caused the install to fail.
 See above for a list of the most common errors.